 1. Browse available yurts through your state’s park system website (as opposed to nation-wide sites such as ReserveAmerica).
 From the Oregon.gov site, I can click on Yurts and Cabins and see all available units at an array of state parks.

 2. Reserve early for May-September yurt vacations.
 Most state park systems allow campers to book nine months in advance, which may seem extreme for a camping trip, but is absolutely necessary to ensure a yurt reservation in the summer months.
 On the flip side, yurts are usually available with a week’s notice or less during off-season travel!

 3. Bring only the essentials.
-Yurt campers need sleeping bags, cooking supplies and tools (at most state parks, cooking must be done outside the yurt over a fire or using a camp stove), and seasonal clothing.
+Yurt campers need sleeping bags, cooking supplies and tools, and seasonal clothing.
+At most state parks, cooking must be done outside the yurt over a fire or using a camp stove.
 What you can skip: tents, mattresses, lanterns, and camping furniture such as canopies or tables.

 A Few Things to Note About Yurt Camping

 1. While some yurts are now pet-friendly, be sure to check your state park’s policy before bringing dogs.

 2. Check your email before departure.
 Most state park systems will email you your yurt site number and lock code, so that no check-in is required.

 3. At the end of your yurt stay, remember to sweep up and pick up after yourself for the next camper!
 Usually basic cleaning tools are provided.